azaharafernandezguizan/myPlannedTasks/index.md

 ## October 2018

+1. Do some courses on Udemy.

 ## November 2018

 1. Prepare my talk in JsCanDay2018.

 2. Give the talk in JsCanDay2018.

+3. Do some courses on Udemy.

 ## December 2018

 1. Make a bot using Google Home.

 ## To remember  --> Before the end of 2017
 1. Pass the Scrum Manager Certification exam --> **Passed!**